Planet

 OFAC License: Your official permission for specific operations

-An OFAC license is not a pardon but an official document that grants permission to conduct a specific transaction or engage in activities prohibited by the current sanctions regime.
-It represents an authorized exception to the general rules.
-Having a license allows for legally completing a deal or continuing a project without violating the law.
+An OFAC license is an official document that grants an individual or organization permission to engage in a specific transaction or business activity generally prohibited by the current sanctions programs.
+It’s an authorized exception to the general rules set by OFAC sanctions programs.

 The following types of licenses exist: